biomejs/biome/editors/vscode/README.md

 ### `biome.requireConfiguration`

-Disables formatting, linting, and syntax errors for projects without a `Biome.json` file.
-Requires Biome 12 or newer.
+Disables formatting, linting, and syntax errors for projects without a `rome.json` file.
 Enabled by default.

 ## Versioning